In search of the eagle huntresses of western Mongolia

 Twenty-three-year-old Semser Bahitnur’s jet-black hair is rolled into a messy bun.
 It’s almost five o’clock in the evening, time to milk the cows.
 The young mother squats on a low stool and begins to move her fingers quickly.
 Her bright pink cheeks are burned raw from daily outdoor chores.

 Semser comes from a nomadic Kazakh family of well-known eagle-hunting men.
-Her grandfather Ajken Tabysbek and father Shokhan have won many national tournaments over the decades.
+Her 80-year-old grandfather Ajken Tabysbek and father Shokhan have won many national tournaments over the decades.
 Photographs and medals adorn the inside walls of their cabin, and their names have captured the attention of international photographers and paying tourists who come to Altai to get a glimpse of Mongolia’s eagle-hunting culture.

 Inside the family cabin, Semser moves tirelessly, preparing fresh milk for the family.
 When asked about women going hunting with eagles, she tells Al Jazeera, “Yes, women can hunt if there is time and there are horses.”